wp-plugins/google-maps-easy/readme.txt

 * Markers and Locations groups (clusterization)
 * Display google map markers with slider
 * Compatible with any mobile devices
+* Unlimited number of markers and locations
 * Add markers and locations by searching or coordinates
 * 100% customizable.
-All map and markers options can be modified
+All google map and markers options can be modified
 * Works with any WordPress themes
 * Add map with shortcode or PHP code
 * Google Maps Import and Export feature